EDUCBA Logo

 • The usage of wildcards gives LIKE its actual strength.

 • LIKE does not care about the case.
-We can easily filter through big databases and extract the precise data we need if we become adept with the LIKE operator.
+We can easily filter large databases and extract the precise data we need if we become adept at using the LIKE operator.

 Overview of SQL Like with Multiple Values

 One of the logical operators in SQL is the LIKE operator.
-If a value matches a pattern, the LIKE operator returns true; else, it throws an error.
-The given pattern row that we provided in the where and like conditions is found using the SQL LIKE operator.
-There seem to be two different kinds of wildcards used in like operators in SQL.
-The operator is first employed to replace a character or characters from the provided string.
+If a value matches a pattern, the LIKE operator returns true; otherwise, it returns false.
+The pattern row we provided in the WHERE and LIKE conditions is matched using the SQL LIKE operator.
+Two different kinds of wildcards are used in like operators in SQL.
+The operator first replaces one or more characters in the provided string.
 The supporting characters must precisely match the characters at the moment of pattern recognition.

 The LIKE operator determines whether an expression matches the pattern in this syntax.